NiharikaGopinath/kmeans-clustering/README.md

 # kmeans-clustering
-a simple example to implement/illustrate the working of k means algorithm
+a simple example to implement/illustrate the working of k means clustering  algorithm